voch95/voch95/course_descriptions.md

 # Course Descriptions

 This is a summary of all the courses I've taken at KTH.
+For code and reports, contact me.

 ## Mathematics & Foundations
 - SF1659 Mathematics, Basic Course (Matematik, baskurs)